indica-mcf/Indica/doc/design.rst

 so we will likely want to provide convenience methods for that purpose.

 In order to perform these sorts of conversions, it will be necessary to provide functions which map from one coordinate system to another.
-An arbitrary number of potential coordinate systems could be used and being able to map between each of them would require $O(n^2)$ different functions.
-This can be reduced to $O(n)$ if instead we choose a "master" coordinate system to which all the others can be converted.
-A sensible choice for this would be $R, z$, as these axes are orthogonal and the coordinates remain constant over time (unlike flux surfaces).
+An arbitrary number of potential coordinate systems could be used and being able to map between each of them would require :math:`O(n^2)` different functions.
+This can be reduced to :math:`O(n)` if instead we choose a "master" coordinate system to which all the others can be converted.
+A sensible choice for this would be :math:`R, z`, as these axes are orthogonal and the coordinates remain constant over time (unlike flux surfaces).

 To achieve this, each :py:class:`xarray.DataArray` would contain a piece of metadata called ``mapToMaster`` and another called ``mapFromMaster``.
 Both of these